mandober/rust-debrief/primitives/numbers/2-integers.md

 # Integers

+- integers are primitive scalar types
 - Categories:
   - signedness:
     - signed:   `i8`, `i16`, `i32`, `i64`, `i128`, `isize`
     - unsigned: `u8`, `u16`, `u32`, `u64`, `u128`, `usize`
   - bit-width: 8, 16, 32, 64, 128
   - dependency: independent and machine-architecture dependent
-- Integers are primitive scalar types.
 - The type of an unsuffixed integer literal is determined by type inference:
   - if an integer type can be uniquely determined from the surrounding program context, the unsuffixed integer literal has that type.
   - if the program context under-constrains the type, it defaults to i32
   - If the program context over-constrains the type, it is considered a static type error.

+- little-endian
+- two's compliment